Advice on running a business from home: Managing remote teams 💻

 • Do a video guide to explain certain processes.
 Sharing screens can also be a valuable way to explain clearly and accurately, particularly if you are wondering how to onboard remote employees.

 • Write it down.
-It can be overwhelming to learn a lot of new information at once and it can be worthwhile creating a handover guide to give to new employees.
+It can be overwhelming to learn a lot of new information at once, and it can be worthwhile creating a handover guide/how-to guides to give to new employees.
 This way they will be able to go back and check things without needing to ask for help.

 • Catch up with them at a later date.
-Organise a catch-up to check in and ensure that they properly understand and are happy with the way things are going.
+Organise a catch-up to check in on how taska and projects are going – it is your responsibility to make it clear that communication can be open and transparent!

 • In order to keep staff engaged in their job while working from home, continue to offer opportunities for professional and personal development.